ogradyc01/GoldenCheetah/FAQ-SEASONS-AND-EVENTS.md

 listed under date ranges, whilst events are listed under the events sidebar item.
 In both cases they can be created and deleted from the sidebar item's drop down menu.

-Please note that in v3.1 events can only be created when a user season is selected, since events are associated with a particular season.
-This constraint will be removed in v3.2.
+Please note that events can only be created when a user season is selected, since events are associated with a particular season.